monpeco/real_time_bn/lab1/intro_rtos.md

 ###Showing the code

 This course deals with creating a real-time operating system for embedded systems.
 One of the important resources the OS must manage is I/O. It is good design practice to provide an abstraction for the I/O layer.
-Three equivalent names for this abstraction are hardware abstraction layer (HAL), device driver, and board support package (BSP).
+Three equivalent names for this abstraction are ___Hardware
+Abstraction Layer (HAL)___, device driver, and ____Board Support Package (BSP)___.
 From an operating system perspective, the goal is the make it easier to port the system from one hardware platform to another.
 The system becomes more portable if we create a BSP for our hardware devices.
 We provide a BSP for the MKII BoosterPack that encapsulates the following: